The expansion $\star$ mod $\bar{o}(\hbar^4)$ and computer-assisted proof schemes in the Kontsevich deformation quantization

+\item All the weights of graphs at order $3$ in the $\star$-product are uniquely determined (see Example~\ref{ExOrder3} on p.~\pageref{ExOrder3}) by the associativity equation up to order $4$ for Poisson structure \eqref{Eq3DPoisson} on $\mathbb{R}^3$, the elementary Lemmas \ref{LemmaPermute}--\ref{LemmaMult}, and the cyclic weight relations up to order 4.
+This is one instance of:

+\item Linear relations between \emph{only} weights of graphs at order $n$ can be obtained (in an effective, predictable way) from the associativity equation at orders greater than $n$ (see Remark~\ref{RemCanUseHigherOrders} on p.~\pageref{RemCanUseHigherOrders}).
+This is explained using the decomposition of a polydifferential operator into homogeneous components and the notion of ``prime'' Kontsevich graphs.

+\item The proof of associativity of the $\star$-product at order $4$ must involve a \emph{second}-order differential consequence of the Jacobi identity (see the second part of Theorem~\ref{ThMainAssocOrd4} on p.~\pageref{ThMainAssocOrd4}).
+In particular, a naive jet space extension of Kontsevich's star product, where derivatives are replaced by variations, is in general not associative at order $4$ (see Corollary~\ref{CorVariational} on p.~\pageref{CorVariational}).

+\item The mechanism of vanishing via differential consequences of the Jacobi identity may start working for the $\star$-product expansion itself (see Theorem~\ref{ThNull} on p.~\pageref{ThNull}).
+In fact, the order $4$ is the first where this may happen.
+(It could have happened at order $3$, if the weights of graphs were different.)

+\item So far, from the work of Willwacher (see \cite{WillwacherObstruction}) it was known that graphs with two-cycles, or loops, cannot be eliminated all at once from the star-product by using gauge transformations.
+At $\hbar^2$, the only such graph can be removed indeed (see Example~\ref{ExGaugedLoop}); at $\hbar^3$ there are four loopful graphs out of $13$ graphs with nonzero coefficients.
+We discovered a totally unexpected fact (see p.~\pageref{LoopsDominant} below): at $\hbar^4$, the graphs with loops are dominant: $138$ out of $247$. \end{itemize} \centerline{\rule{1in}{0.7pt}}

 The software implementation \cite{kgs} consists of a~\texttt{C++} library and a set of command-line programs.
 The latter are specified in what follows; a full list of new~\texttt{C++} subroutines and their call syntaxis is contained in Appendix~\ref{AppCPP}.
 Whenever a command-line program refers to just one particular function in~\texttt{C++}, we indicate that in the text.
-The current text refers to version {\tt 0.16} of the software.
+The current text refers to version {\tt 0.66} of the software.
+This and future versions are available from

+All data files constructed and referred to in this article (in plain text format, which can be appreciated independently of the software) are available in the \verb"data" subdirectory:

 $\boldsymbol{\copyright}$\qquad The copyright for all newly designed software modules which are presented in this paper is retained by R.\,Buring; provisions of the~MIT free software license apply.